Weasyl/weasyl/README-docker.md

 sudo usermod -aG docker $(whoami)
 ```

+Note also that the scripts must be run with the bash shell, however the shebang in the scripts is `/bin/sh`.
+On some systems, such as Ubuntu, this is a symbolic link to the dash shell, not the bash shell.
+If this is the case, `/bin/sh` must be linked to `/bin/bash` while the scripts are being used.

 #### Setting Up the `/etc/hosts` File

 To access the Weasyl site once the Docker containers have been created, the following line must be added to the `/etc/hosts` file on the build machine.